M-Dutta/FileTransferer/README.md

-Name: Mishuk Dutta
-ID: 811361849

-Submission:
-	    A FT system that can send data over connections.
+FileTransfer system that can send data over connections.
+	Allows Threading [CNUM] where CNUM is the number of threads Allows Size specification [SIZE]

 Virtual Env Activation:
 	    To activate the virtual enviornment,